YanivKap/yanivkap.github.io/_posts/2025-12-20-radiopwn-writeup.markdown

         send_bytes(frame)
 ```

-When sent to the service, every response contains the decrypted key, repeating until the declared payload length is exhausted.
+When sent to the server, every response contains the decrypted key, repeating until the declared payload length is exhausted.

-You can clearly see that key 0x0C contains the placeholder flag:
+You can clearly see that key 0x0C contains the placeholder flag: `space{FAKE_FLAG}`
-`space{FAKE_FLAG}`

 Stage 1 complete — the entire key table (and the flag) has been leaked successfully:
 ```sh